Dantferno/miniProject/README.md

 character object.

 The classes presented here don't handle all the informations, for two reasons :
-- Without parsing it's difficult to see for the moment how to organise them, what type they will be or the method needed to interact with them.
+- Without parsing, it's difficult to see for the moment how to organise them, what type they will be or the method needed to interact with them.
 - The classes presented here are enough to generate the character sheet, the additional informations will probably be parsed in another way and just invocated by the GUI if the user click on a "more detail" button for example.
 However this step may be not needed as the page of the rule book holding the informations may be shown to stay consistent with the final output, rather than displaying the additionnal information directly in the GUI.